 The committee for Testnet-1 was set to 21 validators, and 584 validators joined during the Testnet period.
 More than 600,000 blocks were created, and more than 1 million transactions were processed during this time.
 The size of the blockchain is about 300 megabytes.

 About 300,000 coins were staked during this period, it was almost 50% of the total generated coins.
 It shows that users, even in Testnet, tend to stake their coins.

-We were able to extract the confirmation time of transactions using transaction stamps.
+We were able to extract the confirmation time of transactions.
 More than 97% of transactions were confirmed in just one block after submission.
 This indicates that the transaction pool and broadcasting models are working fine.

 Based on logs from one of the validators, the time for creating a block is about 3 seconds in normal cases.
 More than 97% of blocks are committed in the first rounds.

 During Testnet-1, we released three versions(Version 0.11.0, 0.12.0, 0.13.0), and the upgrade process was smooth.
+Unfortunately, during Testnet-1, we encountered a consensus failure that may occur at any time in the future.
+The consensus failure was resolved by requiring some validators to re-sync their nodes.
 At this time, the development team decided to stop Testnet-1 and work on improvements that are not backward compatible, including: